 Recently, the virus could be detected on plastic and stainless steel surfaces even after more than a week - not viable, but at least capable of reproduction.
 However, this only applies under certain conditions: darkness and humidity.
 Of course it is possible to become infected via these indirect contacts - but the risk is comparatively very low.
 Washing hands and wiping surfaces is enough because the virus is extremely easy to denature or inactivate, and therefore quickly loses its biological functions.

 At the beginning of the pandemic in spring 2020, the number of deaths and illnesses reported due to the novel coronavirus initially rose rapidly and the reports came from different regions: While most cases were initially reported from China, followed by Japan and Korea, major outbreaks have subsequently been reported in Northern Italy, Iran, the USA and the UK.
 Case numbers also rose very quickly in Germany, Spain, Switzerland and France initially.
 During the summer months in 2020, the virus was more or less under control in most European countries and spread only at a low level.
 Meanwhile, infection rates in North and South America, Africa and the Indian subcontinent increased rapidly.
 From late summer onwards, the increase in transmission accelerated in Germany.
 Since the beginning of the year, there has been an increase in infections with variants of the original virus.
 These mutations seem to be transmissible much more quickly.
-From January onwards, the number of new infections in Germany in the spring, the 7-day incidences and case numbers have decreased slightly since the end of April.
+After an increase in the number of new infections in Germany in the spring, the 7-day incidences and case numbers have decreased slightly since the end of April.
 Since the beginning of July, incidences have been rising again - initially at a low level, but now more rapidly.
-According to the Robert Koch Institute, we are currently (as of 13.04.2021) at around 3 million confirmed infected persons (10.810 new infections) and 78.746 deaths (294 more than yesterday), the 7-day incidence per 100,000 population is 140,9.
+According to the Robert Koch Institute, we are currently (as of 11.06.2021) at around 3.7 million confirmed infected persons (2.440 new infections) and 89.687 deaths (102 more than yesterday), the 7-day incidence per 100,000 population is 18,6.